snekbeater/scrambpy/README.md

 - All you need to descramble the image is encoded in a data „snake“ around the image.
 The scrambled image is thus a bit wider as the original.
 - You can select different scramble modes.
   - When you slightly scramble a region, a thumbnail of the image can still be recognized.
-  - If you use the heavy scrambler, you cannot guess the content.
+  - If you use the ultra scrambler, you cannot guess the content.
 - You can set a password
+- You can scramble and descramble images using GnuPG PKI public key infrastructure
 - You can include short text messages that will show up upon descramble
 - Easy to use: Windows Drag & Drop descramble
 - Survives multiple re-encodings of an image down to JPEG quality around 30 something, when the image gets ugly and blocky still chances that they decode